 In 2017, the regulations on nature management in Flanders were renewed and simplified.
 Previously, only the government and a number of recognized organizations could draw up a management plan for a nature reserve or forest.
 Now, these entities can participate actively in the process, provided they meet certain conditions and follow these optimized processes e.g. applying for subsidies which in the past can be complex and time-consuming.
-Visma Connect believes that blockchain is of added value when multiple parties work together in the same process, where there is then no longer a need to have a trusted central party.
+Visma Connect believes that this blockchain based solution is of added value when multiple parties work together in the same process, where there is then no longer a need to have a trusted central party.

 The Flemish government wants to gain more experience with blockchain technology and stimulates and subsidizes projects in that area.
 The goal in this project is to arrive at an optimal ecosystem for nature and forest management in Flanders.